 The exclamation mark is all that is needed to specify this condition.
 Remember to leave a space between the exclamation mark and the command.
-There should be only one crash cron entry.
-If there is more than one crash cron entry, only the first one will be executed.
+There should be only one restart cron entry.
+If there is more than one restart cron entry, only the first one will be executed.

 The optional hyphen (-) before the command name suppresses output to the printer.
-This allows the command to execute while someone is logged on to the printer-command terminal or while the console is in command mode.
+This allows the command to execute while someone is logged on to the command terminal.
+Will display RESTART in the When column of P CR output.

-Use of the Crash Cron Entry
+Uses of the Restart cron Entry

 System crashes are unlikely and should be reported to your field service representative.
-You can use crash cron to save diagnostic information after a crash.
+You can use restart cron to save diagnostic information after a crash.
 Then you can restart the site without taking the chance of losing information that could help your service technician diagnose the cause of the crash.

-Below is an example of a crash command file to use with cron.
+Below is an example of a restart command file to use with cron.
 This command-file example appends the diagnostic reports to the end of a file called CRASH.LOG, which can be inspected or printed later.

 '''

-C TYPE CRASH.CMD ↓
+R TYPE CRASH.CMD

 to be executed by cron after a crash

 disable history

 log message -- Saving Crash Log --

 the following commands save diagnostic information

 in a disk file

 enable dump; a CRASH.LOG

 print date

 print tip

 print diagnostics 1

 print history 80-

 the following command restores reconstructed

 tables from BACKUP.DTA

 use only if you keep current backups

 of system data

 restore reconstructed except sales transactions from BACKUP.DTA

 print monitor

 the following command restarts the site

 after a severe crash

 use RUN without options to restart site only

 if crash was not severe

-run:i
+run

 echo -----

 disable dump

 log message -- Restarting Site --

 enable history

-C

 '''